-Visitors are drawn every year to the many attractions of Crete.
+People who want to live in Crete are drawn to it because of the many attractions of Crete.

-Combine this with the wonderful weather, high average temperature in Crete, very low crime rate, friendly and welcoming Cretans and wonderful scenery it comes as no surprise that the largest of the Greek Islands is listed in the growing top destinations for British and other foreign homebuyers.
+Combine this with the wonderful weather, high average temperature in Crete, very low crime rate, friendly and welcoming Cretans and wonderful scenery it comes as no surprise that the largest of the Greek Islands is so very popular with expats.

-We love living here in Crete and we offer independent and impartial advice about living in Crete and all that it may entail for you.
+There is lots to consider if you want to live in Crete either full time or part time.
 Whether you are considering moving to Crete, have children and/or have pets to think about, wondering how you can make your living here or just looking forward to retirement in the sun.

-We hope to guide you through all the Greek bureaucracy you may come across and share with your our experience about renting and buying Crete property, dealing with utility companies, health care, day to day life in Crete and exploring Cretan culture and customs.
+Greek bureaucracy can be a minefield in relation to renting or buying Crete property, dealing with utility companies, health care, day to day life in Crete and exploring Cretan culture and customs.

 Living in Crete and perhaps buying a property in Crete is a dream shared by many.